 Part 1–From the Ground Up: Leadership, Culture Shifts, and Values that Matter

-In Part 1 of MCC’s video series on Company Culture & Leadership, you can watch an interactive Zoom session with Jason Lippert, President and CEO of Lippert Components.
+Watch this interactive Zoom session with Jason Lippert, the President and CEO of Lippert Components.
 In this session, Mr. Lippert discusses the importance of company culture and how effective leadership can strengthen a company’s core values.

 Part 2–The Culture Equation: Strategy, Accountability, and the Impact of Value